E-Mobility Systems and Technology

 The rapid evolution of the mobility sector, driven by electric vehicles and sustainable technologies, demands swift adaptation.
 Our CAS "E-Mobility Systems and Technology" equips professionals and organizations with cutting-edge expertise to lead this transformation.

 The curriculum covers key e-mobility topics, including innovative energy supply, decentralized generation, smart charging, and power electronics for efficiency.
 Participants gain deep insights into electric and hybrid vehicle frameworks, from climate impact analysis to energy management.
-High-energy batteries, fuel cells, and alternative energy sources prepare you for the future of mobility.
+Knowledge of high-energy batteries, fuel cells, charging technologies, and alternative energy sources prepare you for the future of mobility.

 Register here >